lucasrenan/blog/content/post/2019-03-06-sled-like-no-one's-watching.md

 ### Our review

+![Example image](/review.jpg)

 Overall, we would give the conference a 4/5 ruby rating.
-It was interactive, chill and informative with a one talk, one break structure.
-We would which for more Ruby specific talks.
-We are looking forward to see the talks recordings online.
+We liked that it was interactive, chill and informative with a one talk, one break structure.
+Also, we noticed that 80% of the speakers were women.
+How's that for diversity!
+In spite of that, we felt that the talks were not specific enough to the Ruby Language.
+Once the recordings we will post them here.
+Watch this space.

-![Example image](/review.jpg)
+Mandy + Andy